Terwilliger69105/69105.github.io/_pages/burritoverse/charactercreation.md

 ## Character Creation

-Due to the premise of this game, the players being a group of enslaved individuals, character creation will be handled slightly differently than usual.
+Due to the premise of this game character creation will be handled slightly differently than usual.

 ---

 ### Role

 As with every Burritoverse game, as will continue with every Burritoverse game, roles don't exist.
+Technically you could say "Occupation: Mercenary" or some other sort of similar thing, you are someone doing contract dirty work, but having a party of people labeled "Solo" is a bit boring.

 You may distribute skills wherever you want.

 ---

 ### Lifepath

-**When doing lifepath:** Follow the tables as-usual, one event for every year starting at sixteen, but please make your final event *Enslaved (SovOil)* instead of rolling it out.

 You may find the stock Lifepath tables in the *Cyberpunk 2020* core rulebook.
 Roll these and please message the GM with any conflicts which you come across.